What is Web Page Weight and How Does It Impact Site Performance?

 Why Does Page Size Matter?

 Page size is important for several reasons.
-One primary one is its impact on user experience.
+The primary one is its impact on user experience.
 A smaller page size generally leads to faster loading times, which is essential for retaining visitors.
 Research shows that users abandon sites that take longer than a few seconds to load.
 Faster pages enhance user satisfaction, which encourages longer visits and reduces bounce rates.

 Page size also affects mobile users, who may have slower connections or data limits.
 Optimizing page size assures that content is accessible to a wider audience, improving engagement across devices.